Carmack is obviously a very smart dude, so why is he so confident about self-driving cars?

 Anonymous

-I fucking hate driving and I fucking hate cars.
-Self-driving cars are for me because our society is retarded and built around the motorized garden gnome.
+I fricking hate driving and I fricking hate cars.
+Self-driving cars are for me because our society is moronic and built around the motorized israelite.

 Anonymous